 Something New Under The Sun?

-Around 275 million people worldwide estimate that there is a deep hearing impairment in both ears.
+Around 275 million people worldwide estimate that there is deep hearing impairment in both ears.
 Most of them live in developing countries, in industrialized countries people with similar technology do not have access.

 The World Health Organization estimates that more than 32 million hearing aids are needed annually in those countries, but the current annual provision is less than 1.5 million.
 As a result, only a small part of hearing impairments in poor countries wears hearing aids.
 And the place where Weinstein made the different world.